 This report forms part of ACCA’s research into the future of accountancy, the drivers of change in the profession and the skills that will be most needed in the future.

-Almost 19,000 respondents under the age of 36 from 150 countries participated, making this one of the largest ever surveys across the global profession.
+Almost 19,000 ACCA students and members under the age of 36 and from 150 countries participated in the Generation Next study, making this one of the largest surveys ever across the global profession.